-Photographs circulating online in February 2020 show a Nazi rally that was held at Madison Square Garden in 1939.
+Photographs document a Nazi rally held at Madison Square Garden in 1939.

 In February 2020, photographs supposedly showing a Nazi rally that took place at Madison Square Garden in the late 1930s circulated on social media: